 Step 2 - Remove the Spline

-At this point, you should be able to use the screwdriver to pry one corner of the screen netting out and grasp onto it tightly.
-Give it a tug, and pull along the edges of the screen where it meets the frame—the screen netting should come out rather easily.
+At this point, you should be able to use the screwdriver to pry one corner of the screen mesh out and grasp onto it tightly.
+Give it a tug, and pull along the edges of the screen where it meets the frame—the mesh should come out rather easily.
 Follow along all four edges to remove the entire screen netting.

 Step 4 - Install the new Screen

 Lay the new screen mesh over the metal frame evenly.
 Trim it with scissors about 6 to 12 inches longer than the outer edge of the screen, just to be safe.
 Next, complete the process you just did, but backwards.
 Make sure the screen is flat and even before you move on.
 There should be no kinks or folds.
 Use that same flathead screwdriver to tuck the screen into the screen frame right along one of the corners.
 Do this with the extra screen netting poking out over the edge—we’ll trim it later.
 It’s more important that the screen is installed flat and evenly.
 Only start with that one corner, as the spline will help hold it tightly in place in the next step.

 Now that you have the screen in place in one corner, grab your screen spline tool and start at that corner where you first installed the screen.
 Put the new spline in place on top of the screen, and begin to roll and push the spline into place in the screen frame.
 Follow the edge of the screen with the tool, inserting the spline and ensuring the screen is even.
 Go all the way around the inside of the frame until you reach the same corner you started at.
 Trim the spline and tuck it inside that last corner of the frame with the screwdriver.

 Step 6 - Trim the new Screen Netting